Choose another lake

 WALLEYE

-Walleye are in high abundance, both due to stocking efforts as well as occasional (suspected) natural recruitment.
-Walleye up to 8 lbs. have been collected, as are good numbers of intermediate sized fish.
+In moderate abundance thanks to annual stockings.
+Walleye up to 8 lbs. have been collected, as well as good numbers of intermediate sized fish.

 WHITE BASS